 LIQUEFIED NATURAL GAS (LNG)

-Arcellor Atlantic LNG’s Train One achieved full production in 1999.
-Train Two started up in 2002; Train Three in the first half of 2003 and Train Four in 2006.
+Atlantic LNG’s Train One achieved full production in 1999.
+Train Two started up in 2002, Train Three in the first half of 2003 and Train Four in 2005.
 At full production, these plants have a total gas demand of approximately 2.3 billion cubic feet per day.
+Total LNG production fell sharply by 14.7% to 443.5 trillion British Thermal Units (btu) during the period October 2015 to June 2016 from 51.9 trillion btu during October 2014 to June 2015.
+From January 2017 to November 2017, the total production of LNG from Atlantic LNG’s four trains amounted to 22,486,167 cubic meters (m3) which when converted to British Thermal Units, amounted to 507,423,622 mmbtu.

 THE ROLE OF GOVERNMENT

-In the 1970’s, Government stimulated development of the energy sector by participating as an equity investor on its own or on a joint venture basis.
-In recent years, the State has divested itself of its interests except where these interests are seen as being of strategic importance.
+In the 1970’s, Government stimulated development of the energy sector by participating as an equity investor either on its own or on a joint venture basis.
+More recently, the State has been divesting itself of its interests except where these interests are being of strategic importance.

 Companies involved in the business of petroleum production and refining pay taxes on profits from the business under the Petroleum Taxes Act (Petroleum Profits Tax).
 There is also a Supplemental Petroleum Tax at scales based on oil prices.